Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

-Etretat Cliffs are located near the town of Etretat on the coast of Normandy.
-It is 90 meters high and the beaches there are amazing in the summer.
-French artist Claude Monet was inspired by the place and spent the winter of 1868 there and painted the beautiful landscape and the sea.
+Etretat Cliffs are located near Etretat on the coast of Normandy.
+They are 90 meters high, and the beaches there are unique in the summer.
+French artist Claude Monet was inspired by the place and spent the winter of 1868 painting the beautiful landscape and the sea.

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

-Omaha Beach is the place where the US, British, French, and Canadian troops landed on June 6th, 1994, to liberate France from the Germans and it was called the Battle of Normandy.
-Omaha beach extends for more than 10 km, and it saw the bloodiest fight in history and many soldiers died there.
+Omaha Beach is the place where the US, British, French, and Canadian troops landed on 6 June 1994 to liberate France from the Germans, and it was called the Battle of Normandy.
+Omaha Beach extends for more than 10 km, and it saw the bloodiest fight in history, and many soldiers died there.

-When you visit the beach you will see the American Cemetery, which contains more than 10,000 gravestones and it’s the biggest in Normandy.
-Also near Omaha Beach, there is the Overlord Museum, where you can see the history of the war and the liberation of Paris.
-The museum contains tanks, guns, personal items of the soldiers, and many other things.
+When you visit the beach, you will see the American Cemetery, which contains over 10,000 gravestones and is the biggest in Normandy.
+Also near Omaha Beach is the Overlord Museum, where you can see the history of the war and Paris’s liberation.
+The museum contains tanks, guns, soldiers’ items, etc.

 5. Caen Memorial Museum